-Universitetskanslerämbetet (UKÄ) is defining Massive Open Online Courses (MOOCs) as open webbased courses that are scalable and created for a large number of attendees [57].
+Swedish Higher Education Authority (UKÄ) is defining Massive Open Online Courses (MOOCs) as open web-based courses that are scalable and created for a large number of attendees [57].
 Swedish universities are offering MOOCs to a broad audience.
-Another benefit of MOOCs is that people can access courses given by universities around the world, often without cost.
-It should therefore be noted that both battery value chain specific and related courses could be found outside of Sweden.
+Another benefit

 Examples of MOOCs found relevant for the sustainable battery chain offered in Sweden: